Common Causes of Car Accidents in South Florida

 Of all of the things that can cause a car accident, from drunk drivers, to people texting behind the wheel, and drivers who speed and drive aggressively, hazardous roadway conditions can also contribute to traffic accidents that cause injuries and fatalities.
 When you get into your car and drive it along the streets and highways of South Florida, you take a lot of things for granted and you are likely blithely unaware of how important roadway design, the timing of traffic signals, bridge construction, guardrail design, and roadway drainage are to your ability to use the roads safely.

-The experienced Fort Lauderdale car accident attorneys at Yeboah Law Group understand how complicated it can be to bring a claim against the government when hazardous infrastructure leads to an accident, injuries and fatalities.
+The experienced South Florida car accident attorneys at Yeboah Law Group understand how complicated it can be to bring a claim against the government when hazardous infrastructure leads to an accident, injuries and fatalities.
 We hold those responsible accountable for your injuries and losses.

-Hazardous roadways as the cause of car accidents in Fort Lauderdale
+Hazardous roadways as the cause of car accidents in South Florida

 The National Motor Vehicle Crash Causation Survey (NMVCCS) studies critical pre-crash events, which are the last failure in the causal chain of events leading up to a crash.
 According to the NMVCCS, environment was a critical pre-crash event in about 2% of traffic crashes in 2015.
 Of that 2% of traffic accidents caused by environmental conditions (as opposed to driver error) about 9% were attributed to highway conditions, 3% to road signs or signals, and 1% to road design.